swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

 - `postprocess` is used to postprocess the output of the model.

-These functions will be used later to transform the input and output data when using the model through the REST API.
+These functions will be used later to transform the input and output data when using the model through a HTTP REST API.

 Check the differences with Git to better understand the changes: